 SLY, dressed as a sultan for a masquerade ball.

 SHA-SHA, Sly’s sweetie.
-(Yes, she’s a monkey.)
 He runs into her at the English court–she’s the Queen’s beloved pet.
-Here she is as a harem-girl, partnering Sly’s sultan.
+That’s her, bottom right, dressed as a harem-girl, partnering Sly’s sultan.
 They make a cute couple, don’t they?
 Yes, she’s a monkey.
 A douc langur, to be exact.
 Doucs have been called the most beautiful of all the primates.